garrandall/popular-music-data/tracks/rock-me-tonight-freddie-jackson.md

   start_date: '1985-09-28'
 ---

-Oh, come on and rock me, ooh, girl
+Oh, come on and rock me, oh, girl
-Oh, come on and rock me, ooh, girl
+Oh, come on and rock me, oh, girl

 Hey, girl, long time no see
 Do you have a little time to spend with me?